Netatalk/netatalk/doc/manual/AppleTalk.md

 regarding netranges, published zone names and also the "standard zone" per segment

+## MacIP Gateway

+**macipgw** provides TCP/IP connectivity for Macintosh clients that are connected only through AppleTalk, such as LocalTalk or Apple Remote Access.
+MacIP encapsulates IP packets in AppleTalk packets; **macipgw** terminates those packets on a tunnel interface and forwards them through the host IP stack.

+A MacIP gateway needs a dedicated IP subnet for its clients.
+The first host address is reserved for the gateway itself, and the remaining addresses are leased to clients that request an address from the MacIP server.
+For example, with a network of 192.168.151.0 and a netmask of 255.255.255.0, the gateway uses 192.168.151.1.

+Example *macipgw.conf*:

+    [Global]
+    network = 192.168.151.0
+    netmask = 255.255.255.0
+    nameserver = 8.8.8.8
+    zone = My Zone

+Classic Mac TCP/IP clients discover the gateway as an *IPGATEWAY* in the configured AppleTalk zone.
+Configure routing or NAT on the host system separately if MacIP clients should reach IP networks beyond the Netatalk host.

+For further information please have a look at the [macipgw](macipgw.8.html) manual page.

 ## Printing

 Netatalk can act both as a PAP client to